wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    After migration of data, existing apps (such as Azure Functions) would need to be modified to use Fabric APIs instead of the Cosmos DB API.

+   ### indexing

+   Cosmos DB can automatically generate a database index without the user putting together a schema upfront.
+   However, developers still need to select the consistency model, the level of scalability, and the appropriate API for data storage.
+   With Cosmos DB, developers can pick and choose which fields should have strong consistency.

 <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/synapse-link">Azure Synapase Link for Azure Cosmos DB</a>